salihabrik/alx-interview/0x0A-primegame/README.md

 - **Game Theory:**
   - Basic principles of competitive games where players take turns.
   - The concept of optimal play.
-  - Understanding win conditions and strategies leading to a win or loss.
+  - Understanding win conditions and strategies leading to a win or loss

 - **Dynamic Programming/Memoization:**
   - Using previous results to make future calculations faster, potentially necessary for optimizing the solution for multiple rounds of the game.